-The HTTP server runs in the host namespace (Networking Namespaces) by default.
-The service can also run in the dataplane namespace, and may be active in both namespaces at the same time.
+The RESTCONF server can run in the host or dataplane namespace (Networking Namespaces), and may be active in both namespaces at the same time.

-Warning: Though the HTTP service is capable of running in the dataplane namespace, the sensitive nature of its content means it should not be exposed to insecure networks.
-The best practice is to only run the HTTP service in the host namespace.
+Warning: Though the RESTCONF service is capable of running in the dataplane namespace, the sensitive nature of its content means it should not be exposed to insecure networks.
+The best practice is to only run the RESTCONF service in the host namespace.